wescrump-2/hello-world/docs/about.md

 #### Hesitant
 - Lowest card determines turn order among characters

+#### Tactician
+- Dealt an extra Action Card that can be given to an ally
+- Master Tactician: Dealt two extra Action Cards that can be given to allies

+These extra cards are not part of the player's Action Cards hand and have zero effect unless they are passed to another  character's whereby they can participate in finding that characters initiative order.

 ### Interludes
 Interludes are DM-initiated storytelling opportunities that occur at the GM's discretion, usually during downtime.
 When the GM deals interlude cards, players receive cards that suggest story topics for developing their characters.
 The cards are used purely for narrative purposes and players can tell their narrative in any order or choose not to participate.
 Good stories should be rewarded with a bennie from the GM.